 • S. Vidoli, Dip.
 Ing.
 Strutturale e Geotecnica, La Sapienza, Rome, Italy

-• A. Vincenti, Institut Jean Le Rond d’Alembert, UMPC/CNRS
+• A. Vincenti, Institut Jean Le Rond d’Alembert, UPMC/CNRS